 GTB-5550 is a B7-H3 targeted TriKE® which targets B7-H3 on the surface of advanced solid tumors.
-We are advancing GTB-5550 through preclinical studies and have initiated a GMP manufacturing campaign in anticipation of filing an IND and starting a study targeting patients with B7-H3 positive solid tumors thereafter.
+We are advancing GTB-5550 through preclinical studies and have initiated a GMP manufacturing campaign.
+We have filed a Pre-IND package with the Food and Drug Administration (FDA) in anticipation of filing an IND application and starting a study targeting patients with B7-H3 positive solid tumors thereafter.
 B7-H3 expression is expressed in a number of solid tumor settings as well as in multiple myeloma and is not expressed on normal tissues, making it an exciting pan-cancer tumor target.
 Expression of B7-H3 is also associated with disease progression and bad outcomes in many cancers.
 Due to these characteristics several clinical trials are ongoing leveraging targeting of B7-H3 in solid tumor.
 GTB-5550 would be the first modality to target B7-H3 through NK cell immunotherapy and a unique single domain camelid B7-H3.
 The initial study will be designed as a basket trial, targeting solid tumor malignancies with high expression of B7-H3, including prostate cancer, ovarian cancer, head and neck cancer, lung cancer, and breast cancer.